Medicare Exclusions / Revocations FAQ

 Q: What’s the difference between Medicare revocation and exclusion?

 A: Medicare revocation and exclusion are not the same.
 Exclusions bar providers from participation in all federal health care programs, whereas revocations involve Medicare billing privileges.
-While the OIG oversees the Exclusion process and has authority to exclude providers, the Centers for Medicare & Medicaid Services (CMS) is responsible for administrating enforcement actions such as billing privilege revocation.
+While the OIG oversees the Exclusion process and has authority to exclude providers, the Centers for Medicare and Medicaid Services (CMS) is responsible for administrating enforcement actions such as billing privilege revocation.

 Q: What are the grounds for Medicare revocation?